adityapn/pnaditya-example-chat/README.md

 pnaditya-example-chat
 =====================

-Build using Sails.js in the backend and Angular in the frontend .
+Built using Sails.js in the backend and Angular in the frontend .
 Uses Socket IO for socket based communication .